Visyond/website-hugo/site/content/solutions/financial-modeling-software-for-energy-industry.md

       - text: >-
           Establish a single place to store all your spreadsheet data - changes, assumptions, documents and conversations
     descr: "Have experts fill shared worksheets with their data, and use the data to update any predictive model you have.
 Data-entry people will only see their specific data entry worksheets and add supporting documents and comments directly inside the relevant cells.
-You do not need to save support documents on different platforms or try to remember where something is or who provided certain assumptions.\r\n<br><br>\r\nUnlike other spreadsheets, multiple assumptions can coexist in a cell as opposed to last value overwriting the existing one, and nobody, including the project owner, can modify data entered by others.\r\n"
+You do not need to save support documents on different platforms or try to remember where something is or who provided certain assumptions.\r\n<br><br>\r\nMultiple assumptions can coexist in a cell as opposed to last value overwriting the existing one, and nobody, including the project owner, can modify data entered by others.\r"
     files:
       - descr: >-
           Unlike other spreadsheets, multiple assumptions can coexist in a cell